 Avoid fake software

-Create wallet backups
+Create portfolio backups

 Avoid public Wi-Fi